rsdoiel/antenna/planet.md

 ---

-## Hurricane Erick makes landfall in Mexico
+## Major hurricane hits Mexico with flooding expected

 date: 2025-06-19, from: RTÉ News

-Hurricane Erick has made landfall in the west of Oaxaca state in Mexico, the US National Hurricane Center said.
+Hurricane Erick made landfall on the coast of Oaxaca, Mexico, today, authorities said, potentially bringing intense rains and life-threatening floods and mudslides.

 <br>